 Scholars, Commentaries and Theological Systems (1.5g)

 The teaching of scholars, commentaries and theological systems are only beneficial to the extent that they prove their points by clear statements of scripture.
 They may be used sparingly to provide possible interpretations to consider.
 Your time spent reading commentaries should be minor, in comparison with the amount of time spent meditating on scripture.

 Scholars often disagree about the meaning of scripture.
 In fact, you can find a commentary to agree with almost any interpretation.
 But, if all of their interpretations came from God, they would not disagree.

 Scripture expressly states the conditions for understanding God's word.
 If scholars disagree, then one or all of those scholars have not met those conditions.
 The scholar may not even be a Christian.
 The religious leaders of Jesus's day were primarily unbelievers.
-See Matthew 23:15, one who followed them became "a son of Gehenna" (a son of Hell).
+According to Matthew 23:15, one who followed them became "a son of Gehenna" (a son of Hell).
 2 Corinthians 11:14,15 tells us that Satan's servants masquerade as servants of righteousness.
 Also see John 8:44 in the 8:13-44 conversation where 8:13 reveals that Jesus is speaking to the Pharisees in 8:44.

 - "I have more understanding than all my teachers, for your testimonies are my meditation" (Psalm 119:99).